 The question before the Supreme Court was whether a federal district court can recall a jury it has discharged, or whether the court can remedy the error only by ordering a new trial.
 By a vote of 6-2, the Supreme Court affirmed the judgment of the Ninth Circuit.
 Justice Sotomayor delivered the opinion of the Court, which held that a federal district court has a limited inherent power to rescind a jury discharge order and recall a jury in a civil case for further deliberations after identifying an error in the jury's verdict.
 The district court did not abuse that power here.
 Justice Sotomayor’s majority opinion was joined by the Chief Justice and Justices Ginsburg, Breyer, Alito, and Kagan.
 Justice Thomas filed a dissenting opinion, in which Justice Kennedy joined.

-To discuss the case, we have Paul Stancil, who is a Professor of Law at the University of Illinois College of Law.
+To discuss the case, we have Brad Shannon, who is Professor of Law at Florida Coastal School of Law.
+Litigation Practice Group Podcast

 In this class action case, counsel for the plaintiffs received over 94% of the total cash recovery provided for in settlement – while the attorneys received $5,680,000 in fees, the millions of class members realized only $344,850.
 Objector Ted Frank’s petition for cert in the U.S. Supreme Court is pending.
 The petition essentially asks whether such an award is fair, reasonable and adequate under the Federal Rules of Civil Procedure.
 What will this case mean for the future of cy pres and class action litigation?

 - Theodore H. Frank, Senior Attorney, Director of the Center for Class Action Fairness, Competitive Enterprise Institute